chr1st1an7/chr1st1an7.github.io/_posts/2023-08-09-aviation-notes.md

 ## Engine Out Procedure
 If it's a STD (standard) EOUT procedure, that means that you can continue straight on the runway heading and get enter the procedure
 If it's a NON STD(non-standard), then it's a different turn/heading.

+## Anti Icing

+- Engine or wing anti-icing should be turned on when the TAT temperature is at or below 10 degrees Celsius.
+- If the temperature is below -40, the anti-icing system can be turned off because it is too cold for ice to stick on the aircraft.